pingcap/docs-cn/sql/aggregate-group-by-functions.md

 group by id, val;
 ```

-## Detection of Functional Dependence
+## Detection of functional dependence

 TiDB does not support SQL mode `ONLY_FULL_GROUP_BY` and detection of functional dependence.
 We'll do it in the future.
 For more information, see [#4248](https://github.com/pingcap/tidb/issues/4248).